⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs VST

-A global power generation and distribution company with a diversified portfolio, including a growing focus on renewables.
+A global power company that owns and operates a diverse portfolio of generation and distribution businesses across 15 countries, with a growing focus on renewables.

 1